 A listening experience in conversation with the people of the South Melbourne Market Village.
 Travel through history, memory, taste and smell.

-Jamie, Dan and Co created and curated three site-responsive multi-art form experiences that engages audiences to become participants.
-Local retailers, South Melbourne Market stall holders, customers, staff and families were interviewed, recorded and edited into three engaging audio tours.
+Jamie, Dan and Co created and curated three site-responsive multi-art form experiences that engage audiences to become participants.
+Local retailers, South Melbourne Market stallholders, customers, staff and families were interviewed, recorded and edited into three engaging audio tours.

 The tours will actively guide visitors through the South Melbourne Market precinct and entertain them with stories from the past and present, focused around love, family and change.
 The audio tours will be available until the end of October 2020.
 For a copy, email email@example.com

 South Melbourne Sustainable Gardens at Park Gateway